-Workflow routing plug-in
+Workflow extender plug-in

 - Automatically choose which workflow to start - Normally a workflow is started based on a user selection or predetermined configuration.
 This option can override the workflow selected by the user or default configuration.
 This is useful when the documents metadata or related values indicate the correct business process required to process the document.
 For example, a human resources request form might allow a user to select a variety of services offered by HR, such as requesting a leave, a pay advance, a change to tax deductions, etc. Each type of request is serviced by a different part of the department.
-Some a very simple list of workflow activities others a complex series of approvals.
+Some have a very simple list of workflow activities others a complex series of approvals.
 The plug-in would be configured to check the request type and select the correct workflow template to initiate.
 The generic request template that was already initiated would be ended and the correct one would be active.
 This feature is also allowed to prevent a workflow from starting and can check that all correct conditions are present before the workflow is started.

 - Automatically choose workflow participants - Sometimes workflows only differ by a participant in a specific activity and without the plug-in this can be handled manually through ad hoc initiation or 1 of X processing.
 The plug-in makes it possible automate the selection of participants according to the specific needs of the documents in the workflow as the workflow is executing.
 For example, expenses must be approved by an employee's manager.
 The user simply adds the expense report to FileHold and the plug-in automatically chooses the correct manager to route the approval to.